tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### In pre-submission review

 You will receive email notification from awt@pensoft.net every time an author (re)submits an abstract for review.
-It is now the responsibility of you and your team to review the abstract, and mark its progress through flags (see figures [1](#preliminary-assessment) and [2](#editorial-review-process) above).
+While this email states "Please review it and either approve it or submit your feedback to the authors", _only volume editors should send feedback to authors_.
+It is now the responsibility of Session editors to review the abstract, and mark its progress through flags (see figures [1](#preliminary-assessment) and [2](#editorial-review-process) above).
 While an abstract is in pre-submission review, authors may see your comments, but they will not have access to the manuscript until it is returned to them in the `Send Feedback` step.

 ### Approved for submission